skrysmanski/AppMotor/src/CliApp/AppMotor.CliApp/CommandLine/README.md

     myapp benchmark --duration 20

-Commands can also have alias names (like named parameters), a help text (via the `HelpText` properties), and sub commands and sub verb groups.
+Verbs can also have alias names (like named parameters), a help text, and sub verbs.

-## Verb Groups
+### Verb Groups (Verbs without Command)

-Verb groups are used to group commands and other verb groups under a name.
+Verb groups are simply verbs that just group other verbs under a name.

-For example, if you have an CLI api like this:
+For example, if you have a CLI api like this:

 ```
 ssh-env keys create